DChavez2552/homeWorkApril2021/README.md

 # My name is Dominick

-## I am enrolled in the SavvyCoder bottcamp
+## I am enrolled in the SavvyCoder bootcamp
 ### It is most enjoyable so far.
 My goals are:

 - Gain more experience using Javascript, HTML, and CSS